andlimey/blog/content/posts/insuring-yourself-against-undesirable-events.md

 This type of insurance is needed even after you’ve stopped working since the primary reason is to hedge against expensive hospital treatments.
 And considering that our health complications will only increase with age, we should invest in a good integrated shield plan.

-Hence, unlike insurance for death/TPD and critical illness, our health insurance should be permanent.
+Hence, unlike insurance for death/TPD and critical illness, which are temporary, our health insurance should be permanent.

 ### Occupational Disability

 This is a risk that most people may miss out on, and it is something that I missed out on until I read [this](https://www.moneyowl.com.sg/articles/the-most-overlooked-insurance/) article.

 Note that occupational disability is not the same as TPD.
-TPD has very stringent claim criteria like the loss of 2 limbs or the inability to perform 3 out of 6 Activities of Daily Living.[^6]
+TPD insurance has very stringent claim criteria like the loss of 2 limbs or the inability to perform 3 out of 6 Activities of Daily Living.[^6]

-Occupational disability insurance is more lenient as it covers against you losing the ability to earn an income.
+Occupational disability insurance, on the other hand, is more lenient as it covers against you losing the ability to earn an income.
 Hence, this hedges against the scenario where you are unable to work due to a disability, but is not serious enough to be classified as a TPD.

 Typically, this type of insurance pays you a monthly amount up till the insured age, instead of the typical lump sum.